shaik1002/biggitlabbomb/doc/user/okrs.md

 You can add child objectives to a total of 9 levels.
 An objective can have up to 100 child OKRs.
 Key results are children of objectives and cannot have children items themselves.

-Child objectives and key results are available in the **Child items** section below an objective's description.
+Child objectives and key results are available in the **Child objectives and key results** section below an objective's description.

 ### Add a child objective

-> - Ability to select which project to create the objective in [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/436255) in GitLab 17.1.

 Prerequisites: